-Super-spy James Bond (George Lazenby, What Have You Done to Solange?) falls in love with a troubled Italian aristocrat, Countessa Tracy Di Vicenzo (Diana Rigg, TV’s Game of Thrones), and they team up to fight evil mastermind Ernst Stavro Blofeld (Telly Savalas, Birdman of Alcatraz), who is developing biological weapons from his lair in the Swiss Alps.
+Super-spy James Bond (George Lazenby, What Have You Done to Solange?) falls in love with a troubled Italian aristocrat, Countessa Tracy Di Vicenzo (Diana Rigg, The Hospital and A Little Night Music), and they team up to fight evil mastermind Ernst Stavro Blofeld (Telly Savalas, Birdman of Alcatraz), who is developing biological weapons from his lair in the Swiss Alps.

 Reaction & Thoughts: